Skip to navigation Skip to main content Skip to footer

 Make sure everyone in the building knows where the fire alarms are.
 You should still get a smoke alarm for your own home, even if the building has a warning system in place.

-• Put your door and window keys in a place where everyone in the house can find them.
+• Put your door and window keys in a place where everyone in the house can find them, but out of reach of any letterbox or opening

-Winter can be a risky time for fires as we make more effort to keep warm.
+Winter can be a riskier time for fires as we make more effort to keep warm and put on more lights for longer periods.
 Here’s some things to keep in mind:

 Did you know that in the UK someone dies from a fire caused by a cigarette every week!
 To keep yourself and others in your home safe, you should:

-About two fires a day are started by heaters.
+Around two fires a day in the UK are started by heaters.

 • Don’t tackle fires yourself.
-Leave it to the professionals.
+Leave it to the professionals and call 999 as soon as you safely can.
+999 calls are free

 • If it’s safe to do so, shut the door to the room where the fire has started